windward-studios/ikvm/README.md

  + Optimization in IKVM Dynamic Launcher
  + Optimize encodings in dynamic mode to save RAM
  + Optimize branch sizes in dynamic mode to save RAM
+ + Refactored OpenJDK Library build
+ + Removed allsources.lst
+ + Slight speedup for IKVMC and ikvmstub
+ + Bumped version to 8.5.1.0
+ + Added ikvmw.exe - the IKVM equivalent of javaw.exe

 ## List of changes Jessie Lesbian want to make